Orange County Wrongful Death Attorney

 When a person suffers injury or economic loss due to the negligent actions of another person or party, the injured party can pursue a personal injury claim to seek compensation for those losses.
 However, if the victim dies due to the negligent conduct, the victim’s surviving loved ones will need to pursue a wrongful death claim to obtain compensation for the incident.
 Wrongful death claims work very similarly to typical personal injury claims with some exceptions.

 The Bentley & More, LLP team has vast experience handling all types of civil actions in California, including wrongful death claims.
 Our Orange County wrongful death attorneys understand how difficult the loss of a loved one can be, especially when it occurs due to a sudden and preventable accident.
 We offer comprehensive legal representation and provide compassionate assistance during difficult times for our clients.
+Contact us today to discuss your case,

 California Wrongful Death Claims